 2- LEBANESE PREMIERE IS A MUST – FILMS THAT WERE SCREENED PREVIOUSLY IN LEBANON WON’T BE TAKEN INTO CONSIDERATION.

-4- NDUIFF COVERS THE TRAVEL COST OF DIRECTORS OF ALL SELECTED INTERNATIONAL FILMS TO LEBANON TO PARTICIPATE IN THE FESTIVAL SCREENINGS AND ACTIVITIES.
+3- NDUIFF SUPPORTS THE TRAVEL COST OF DIRECTORS OF SELECTED INTERNATIONAL FILMS TO LEBANON TO PARTICIPATE IN THE FESTIVAL SCREENINGS AND ACTIVITIES.
 (Conditions apply)

 NDU International Film Festival (NDUIFF) holds the right to:

 • Select the film that is qualified to be in the official selection of the festival

 • Use the selected films for trailers and publicity usage

 • Screen the winning films in international film festivals that collaborate with NDUIFF after the approval of the filmmakers

 Lebanese film students and independent filmmakers are invited to submit their original work to the NDU International Film Festival (NDUIFF) for the categories of Fiction, Documentary or Animation.